elizabethsiegle/Bay_Area_tech_meetups/README.md

 #All-Inclusive Guide to Bay Area Tech meetups

+Why go to meetups?
-Do you want to get better at programming? :computer: Maybe you want to network, improve job prospects, listen to cool talks, and meet amazing people.
+Maybe you want to
++ get better at programming? :computer:
++ network
++ improve job prospects
++ listen to cool talks
++ meet amazing people.
 WELL THEN…you should go to some tech meetups all over the Bay Area!
 But there's so many, you protest! :flushed:

 As a devangelist intern last summer in the heart of *SoMa* :yum: (South of Market, San Francisco), I attended up to four meetups per week!
 I loved going for the lively discussions with engineers, evangelists, designers, students, and a plethora of people from not just San Francisco or the Bay Area, but from all over the world.
 I relished office visits, swag, raffles, talks, workshops, and just the atmosphere in general.
 Though I was often one of the only, if not the only, intern, I was treated exactly like *any other meetup attendee*.
 There was often an aura of **creativity**, **innovation**, **startup ideas**, and it was amazing how I could learn something from everyone I met, and also teach them some things, too (I hope.) :wink: I have been to most of the meetups listed here, and heard of all of these—you can probably tell the ones I enjoy and recommend based on emoji usage!

 ## Where to look for meetups :collision:

-Yes, [Meetup.com](https://www.meetup.com) is A+.
-They have so many meetups (not just tech-related), and meetups in locations all over the world!
+With an endless supply of meetups (not just tech-related), and meetups all over the world,[Meetup.com](https://www.meetup.com) is A+.
 Many of the meetups here are monthly, weekly, or meet routinely.
-Similarly, I also recommend [Eventbrite](https://www.eventbrite.com) for more special meetups (less routine), as well as hackathons and conferences.
-[Facebook](https://www.facebook.com) also has a few, which I often find in tech-related groups (Hackathon Hackers, Ladies Storm Hackathons, but more often, in their subgroups, often targeted at location or platform ie iOS, web, IoT, etc.)
+Similarly, I also recommend [Eventbrite](https://www.eventbrite.com), and [Facebook](https://www.facebook.com) also has a few, which I often find in tech related groups (Hackathon Hackers, Ladies Storm Hackathons, but more often, in their subgroups, often targeted at location or platform ie iOS, web, IoT, etc.)

 ##:fire:Top meetups (IMO)
-+ :fire: [SFHTML5](https://www.meetup.com/sfhtml5) takes the cake, and not just because every time I attend, I leave with at least one bottle of wine!
-Well-organized, friendly and knowledgeable speakers and attendees, good food, and great location.
-Held at Google SF, the $10 ticket fee is just to discourage no-shows.
++ :fire: [SFHTML5](https://www.meetup.com/sfhtml5) takes the :cake:, and not just because every time I attend, I leave with at least one :wine_glass:!
+Held at Google SF, the $10 ticket fee is just to discourage no-shows, and more than covers the food and drinks.
 Organized by [Vanessa Wang](https://twitter.com/vjwang) and [Peter Lubbers](https://twitter.com/peterlubbers), SFTHML5 has me coming back every time.
 Past speakers have included: :heart_eyes: [Tomomi Imura](https://twitter.com/girlie_mac), [Paul Irish](https://twitter.com/paul_irish), [Paul Bakaus](https://twitter.com/pbakaus), [Aysegul Yonet](https://twitter.com/AysSomething), and so many more.
 Past topics have included, but are very much not limited to, WebVR, holographic web apps, D3.js, custom Slack integrations, webRTC, TypeScript, React, AND JUST SO MANY MORE.
 <br>
 <br>
 + :fire: [TwitterDev](https://www.meetup.com/pro/twitterdev/) There are TwitterDev meetups held all over the world.
 Past SF meetups have been at Twitter HQ, PubNub, and others.
 Great speakers and people.
 Past topics have included "Improving your App's UX with Fabric", "Build mobile apps faster with AWS and Fabric", and "Building the Periscope Experience on Android and more!" among others.
 Speakers have included [Fastlane](https://fastlane.tools/)'s [Felix Krause](https://twitter.com/krausefx), Twitter's [Josh Liebowitz](https://twitter.com/TheLiebowitz), and :sunglasses:[PubNub](https://pubnub.com)'s iOS lead, [Jordan Zucker](https://twitter.com/jzucker), among others.
 <br>
 <br>
 + :fire:[San Francisco JavaScript meetup](https://www.meetup.com/jsmeetup/).
 Great talks, social outings, and also has some “hack sessions.”
 Led by [Dave Nugent](https://twitter.com/drnugent/).
-Past talks have included "Preact, Inferno, and Async Redux,"Horizon & 5 Kung Fu Moves for Front-End Hero," "React, Data Handling, & the JS Event Loop," and more!
+Past talks have included Preact, Inferno, and Async Redux,"Horizon & 5 Kung Fu Moves for Front-End Hero, React, Data Handling, & the JS Event Loop, and more!
 <br>

 + :fire: [SFNode](https://www.meetup.com/sfnode/) has great talks, food, and people.
 Held at places like GitHub and Sentry.
 Led by [Dan Shaw](https://twitter.com/dshaw), some past talks and speakers have included Creating Electronic Dance Music with JavaScript & Node.js with [Walmik Deshpande](https://twitter.com/_walmik) (I attended this talk--it was A+!), Open Source S3 Clone in Node,Authy and Node - Easy and Quick 2FA, and so many more.